mooreryan/eigengenomes/README.md

 ### Uninstall

 In the source directory, run `make clean`.
+Also, if you moved the `eigg` program binary, you will need to manually remove it.

 ## Usage